 Slow it down a little with Whitney, who puts her crystal voice on this classic.

 “Happy Xmas (War Is Over),” Miley Cyrus with Mark Ronson, feat.
 Sean Ono Lennon

 Miley and her “Nothing Breaks Like a Heart” collaborator Ronson updated John Lennon and Yoko Ono’s classic protest song with a little help from John and Yoko’s son Sean.

 “Christmas (Baby Please Come Home),” Mariah Carey

-Mariah, and Mariah alone, is allowed to have two songs on this playlist.
+Mariah, and Mariah alone, is allowed to have two solo tracks on this playlist.
 We’re not complete idiots.

 This story was originally published in Dec.
 2018 and updated in Dec.
 2021, now with 20% more holiday sparkle!